abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### Improvements on eShopOnAbp Project & E-Book Announcement

-There are couple of developments on **eShopOnAbp** project made in this version.
-You can see the brief description of the some of the improvements below:
+There are a couple of developments on the **eShopOnAbp** project made in this version.
+You can see the brief descriptions of the some of the improvements below:

 * Local certificates have been created to use while working in Kubernetes and also Helm Charts have been updated.
 See [#107](https://github.com/abpframework/eShopOnAbp/pull/107).
-* Order Management page has been created.
+* The Order Management page has been created.
 See [#92](https://github.com/abpframework/eShopOnAbp/pull/92).
 * Database migration event handlers have been removed and "Distributed Locking" used for database migrations.
 See [#85](https://github.com/abpframework/eShopOnAbp/pull/85) and [#102](https://github.com/abpframework/eShopOnAbp/pull/102).
-* Switched from Ocelot to YARP as gateway.
+* Switched from Ocelot to YARP as the gateway.
 See [#97](https://github.com/abpframework/eShopOnAbp/pull/97).

 We have exciting news to share with the community, we're working on an "ABP Microservice Development" e-book.
 In this book, we're using the **eShopOnAbp** project as a reference microservice solution and we're trying to explain our experiences during the microservice application development process through this project.